shonaka/useful_links/README.md

 ## Advice and tips for Ph.D. life
 * [Some modest advice for Graduate Students](http://stearnslab.yale.edu/some-modest-advice-graduate-students) - A little old, but a good list of advice for Ph.D. students.
+* [A research to engineering workflow](http://dustintran.com/blog/a-research-to-engineering-workflow) - A good blog talking about tips about workflows.
+More suitable for engineers especially working in the machine learning fields.
 * [How can a graduate student make the best out of his/her PhD experience?](https://www.quora.com/How-can-a-graduate-student-make-the-best-out-of-his-her-PhD-experience/answer/William-Beeman?share=c300e563&srid=uLAWM) - "Finally, do not be intimidated by the amount of reading you will be doing.
 This is almost the last time in your life when you will have the luxury of having the time to read.
 It is a tremendous gift to you.
 Take advantage of it."